anebres/pdsnd_github/README.md

 * washington.csv

 ### Credits
-This is a Python project that was completed as a component of [Udacity's](https://www.udacity.com/) [Programming for Data Science with Python](https://www.udacity.com/enrollment/nd104).
+This Python project that was completed as part of [Udacity's](https://www.udacity.com/) [Programming for Data Science with Python](https://www.udacity.com/enrollment/nd104) course.